AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

     self.save_namespace()

-``save_namespace()`` in user defined namespaces, this makes it possible to save entities created in these namespaces into a ``json`` file.
+``save_namespace()`` in user defined namespaces, this makes it possible to save entities created in these namespaces into a ``File`` file.
 This way, when AD restarts these entities will be reloaded into AD with its previous states within the namespace.
-This can be used as a basic form of non-volitile storage of data.
+This can be used as a basic form of non-volitile storage of entity data.
 Depending on the configuration of the namespace, this function can be setup to constantly be running automatically or only when AD shutsdown.
 This function also allows for users to manually execute the command as when needed.